dipenparmar12/vueschool-dl/readme.md

+### CAUTION: This script was made just for fun as a weekend project without intent to falsify videos or doing any illegal activities related to Vue School videos.
+Use of downloaded videos is strictly prohibited.
+If you want to watch them, go to vue-school.io official site!

+### Vue School downloader

+## HOW TO USE:
+1. clone this repository `git clone git@github.com:dipenparmar12/vueschool-dl.git`
+2. `yarn install`
+3. Change variables in `.env.example` & rename it `.env`
+4. add URL of courses you want to download to `courses.json` list array
+5. `yarn download` or `npm run download`

 ### TODO

 1. Simple Documentation.
 2. Download ETA or Process bar,
+3. Use Login Cookie's to access video files.
-3. CLI Option to Overwrite existing downloaded videos
+4. CLI Option to Overwrite existing downloaded videos.
-4. Force download courses-json data or skip if exits
+5. Force download courses-json data or skip if exits.

 ### MISC